Bampun/fea-skill/readme.txt

-Template Name: I fund Cities
+Template Name: fea-skill test project
 For development we used scss compiler. to compile scss file please run one of these command

 To run once:  sass assets/src/scss/style.scss assets/css/style.css